 The school code for Regent is: 030913

-Loan eligibility is evaluated by our Central Financial Aid office upon receipt of your Student Aid Report, which is automatically sent to the university soon after your FAFSA is submitted.
+Loan eligibility is evaluated by our Student Financial Aid office upon receipt of your Student Aid Report, which is automatically sent to the university soon after your FAFSA is submitted.
 Contact your financial aid counselor to receive more specific information.

 If you have loans and/or scholarships, you may lose some of your funds if this drops you below the full-time enrollment requirement.
 If it drops you below four credit hours, you will lose all of your financial benefits (exceptions are CMHC and CES).
 If this is the case, you will be responsible for immediate repayment of the difference.